goalsgame/ueimporter/ueimporter.md

 and later have them merged into `main`.
 This implies that you must clear out any private files before you start importing a new engine release to the vendor branch.
-You should not build or do anything to pollute your workspace here, do that on an upgrade branch after merging with main (where a ignore file is present).
+You should not build or do anything to pollute your workspace here, do that on an upgrade branch after merging with main (where an ignore file is present).

 ## Parting words